Provider API reference

 | `applicantHints.callbackUrl` | string, Veriff only | Veriff callback URL |

 `create-applicant` returns `externalId` and may return `redirectUrl`.
 When `applicantHints.level` is omitted, DALP forwards its default level value to providers that need a selector.
-Use that omission only when the provider tenant has a real workflow or configuration with that exact value.
-The default is not a portable Jumio or Onfido workflow identifier.
+Use that omission only when the provider tenant has a real workflow or configuration matching that exact value.
+The default is not a portable identifier for Jumio or Onfido.

-For Jumio, pass `applicantHints.level` as the tenant's workflow definition key, such as the numeric key or label configured in Jumio.
-DALP uses `applicantHints.externalUserId`, or the identity address when omitted, as the external subject id and may return a hosted web URL as `redirectUrl`.
+For Jumio, pass `applicantHints.level` as the tenant's workflow definition key (the numeric key or label configured in Jumio).
+DALP uses `applicantHints.externalUserId`, or the identity address when omitted, as the external subject id, and may return a hosted web URL as `redirectUrl`.

-For Middesk, pass `applicantHints.name` or `businessName`, `applicantHints.tin`, and at least one address in `applicantHints.addresses`.
-DALP stores Middesk `external_id`, falling back to the external subject id supplied in the request.
+Middesk requires `applicantHints.name` or `businessName`, `applicantHints.tin`, and at least one address in `applicantHints.addresses`.
+DALP stores Middesk `external_id`, falling back to the external subject id in the request.

-For Onfido, pass `applicantHints.level` as the active workflow id.
-Also pass `applicantHints.firstName` and `applicantHints.lastName`.
-DALP forwards optional email, phone number, redirect URLs, and locale.
-If Onfido returns a different applicant id, DALP maps that id to the external subject id.
+For Onfido, pass `applicantHints.level` (the active workflow id), `applicantHints.firstName`, and `applicantHints.lastName`.
+DALP forwards optional email, phone number, redirect URLs, and locale, then maps the returned applicant id to the external subject id.

-For Persona, pass `applicantHints.inquiryTemplateId` or configure `inquiryTemplateId` on the provider.
-DALP creates an inquiry and stores the returned Persona inquiry id as the external subject id.
-The response may include the hosted inquiry URL as `redirectUrl`.
+For Persona, pass `applicantHints.inquiryTemplateId` or configure `inquiryTemplateId` on the provider record.
+If both are present, the hint overrides the record value.
+DALP creates the inquiry and stores the returned inquiry id as the external subject id.
+The platform may return the hosted inquiry URL in `redirectUrl` for client-side redirect.
+Pass `applicantHints.fields` to pre-populate Persona inquiry fields.

-For Veriff, pass `applicantHints.person` when pre-filling hosted session person data and `applicantHints.callbackUrl` when the session should carry an explicit Veriff callback URL.
-DALP stores `vendorData` as the external subject id and returns the hosted session URL as `redirectUrl`.
+For Veriff, pass `applicantHints.person` to pre-fill hosted session person data and `applicantHints.callbackUrl` when an explicit callback URL is needed.
+DALP stores `vendorData` as the external subject id and returns the hosted session URL in `redirectUrl`.

 `register-wallet` accepts an Elliptic wallet mapping, a Sumsub KYT wallet mapping, or a ComplyAdvantage entity-search mapping: